Victoriano de Santos: Club career

 Born on 5 May 1906 in Madrid, (Note: Some sources wrongly claim that he was born in La Torre de Esteban Hambrán, Toledo.)
 Santos began his football career at his hometown clubs Nacional de Madrid and Sociedad Gimnástica, from which he joined Atlético Madrid in 1928.
 In the following year, on 10 February 1929, he went down in history as one of the eleven footballers who played in Atlético's first-ever La Liga match, helping his side to a 3–2 win over Arenas de Getxo, thus becoming the first team to win away from home.
 In Atlético, he formed a memorable midfield with Arcadio Arteaga and Eduardo Ordóñez, which became known as the "three musketeers".
 In 1930, he was unable to prevent Atlético from being relegated to the Segunda División, but he remained at the club for another three seasons, until 1933.
 In total, he scored two goals in 113 official matches for Atlético.

 Santos then played one season at both Barça (1933–34) and Valencia (1934–35).
 At the former, he was a regular under Austrian coach Jack Domby, starting every La Liga game that season despite Barça being packed with international players at the time.
 In total, he played 33 official matches for Barça.
 At Valencia, he played 14 La Liga matches under coach Anton Fibver, but he lost prominence in his second season, as he only played friendlies and Superregional matches.
 He was noted for his good technique and vision, being a solid defensive player and a reliable passer.

 When the Spanish Civil War ended in 1939, the 33-year-old Santos was convinced by Manuel Valderrama, the then coach of Granada, to play for his club, doing so for one season as he then retired in 1940, at the age of 34.

 International career

 Like so many other Barça players, Santos was eligible to play for the Catalan national team, earning his first (and only) international cap on 2 April 1933, in a friendly match in aid of Barcelona hospitals, coming off the bench to replace Agustín Layola in an eventual 2–0 win over his former club Atlético Madrid.
-A few weeks earlier, on 28 February 1933, he had been the subject of a tribute match, which pitted Atlético against the Spanish national team.
+A few weeks earlier, on 28 February 1933, he had been the subject of a tribute match, which pitted Atlético against the Spain national team.